FSXAC/FSXAC.github.io/documents/index.md

 ---
-author: Muchen He
 layout: default
 title: Documents
 description: A collection of course notes and more

-# Additional includes
-extra_js:
-- <script src="https://cdnjs.cloudflare.com/ajax/libs/masonry/4.2.2/masonry.pkgd.min.js" crossorigin="anonymous"></script>

-titlebar: Document
 nav_active: /documents
 permalink: /documents

 use_category_instead_of_name: false
 show_footer: true
 show_navigation: true

-# Header
-header:
-  color: '#324'
-  text_color: white
-  gradient: 'linear-gradient(131deg, rgba(69,95,181,1) 0%, rgba(158,12,95,1) 100%);'
-  text:
+---

-  - This page contains academic related notes and documents.
+This page contains academic related notes and documents.
 I try to fill-in as much content as I can from the courses I've taken. ⚠ Only use content from this page as reference material and always uphold academic integrity.

-  - Please feel free to contact me if there are any mistakes.
+Please feel free to contact me if there are any mistakes.
 Alternatively, since this website is also open-source on GitHub, I'm always open to issues and pull requests. &#x1F44C;

-  - '<span id="searchFieldIcon">&#128270;</span><input type="text" id="searchField" onkeyup="searchFunc()" placeholder="Search...">'
+<span id="searchFieldIcon">&#128270;&nbsp;</span><input type="text" id="searchField" onkeyup="searchFunc()" placeholder="Search...">
----

 <style>
 :root {